EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

-BEL and SEL structures
+###### BEL and SEL structures
-• BEL.
-At the BEL level we distinguish two kinds of keys: access (ka ) and derivation (k) keys
+- **BEL**: At the BEL level we distinguish two kinds of keys: access (ka ) and derivation (k) keys:
-◦ each node in the BEL is associated with a pair of keys (k, ka ), where ka = h(k), with h a one-way hash function, and a pair of labels (l, la ) ◦ key k (with label l) is used for derivation purpose ◦ key ka (with label la ) is used to encrypt the resources associated with the node
+	- each node in the BEL is associated with a pair of keys (k, ka ), where ka = h(k), with h a one-way hash function, and a pair of labels (l, la );
+	- key k (with label l) is used for derivation purpose;
+	- key ka (with label la ) is used to encrypt the resources associated with the node;
-◦ this distinction separates the two roles associated with keys: enabling key derivation and enabling resource access
+	- this distinction separates the two roles associated with keys: enabling key derivation and enabling resource access

-• SEL.
-The SEL level is characterized by an encryption policy deﬁned as previously illustrated
+- SEL: The SEL level is characterized by an encryption policy deﬁned as previously illustrated.

 Full_SEL and Delta_SEL
 • Full_SEL: starts from a SEL identical to the BEL and keeps the SEL always updated to represent the current policy

 • Delta_SEL: starts from an empty SEL and adds elements to it as the policy evolves, such that the pair BEL-SEL represents the policy

 Running example for over-encryption
 Access matrix
 A
 B